It4innovations/hyperqueue/docs/jobs/streaming.md

 to a filename where the log will be stored with the `--stream` option:

 ```
-$ hq submit --stream=<stream-path> --array=1-10_000 ...
+$ hq submit --stream=<output-log-path> --array=1-10_000 ...
 ```

-Stream path has to be a directory and it the user responsibility to ensure existence of the directory and visibility of each worker.
+Output log path has to be a directory and it the user responsibility to ensure existence of the directory and visibility of each worker.

-This command would cause the `stdout` and `stderr` of all `10_000` tasks to be streamed into the server, which will write them to files in `<stream-path>`.
+This command would cause the `stdout` and `stderr` of all `10_000` tasks to be streamed into the server, which will write them to files in `<output-log-path>`.
 The streamed data is written in a compact way independently on the number of tasks.
 The format also contains additional metadata, which allows the resulting file to be filtered/sorted by tasks or channel.